turingschool/try-turing/backend-online/what-is-bee/index.md

 1. Write programs that print and combine pieces of text using the String data types
 2. Take in and manipulate user input using control flow structures
-3. Interact with a live Twitter account from our code!
+3. _Extension:_ Interact with a live Twitter account from our code!

 <a href="../">Back to Curriculum Index</a>